 Absolute paths

-The use of absolute file paths in fileLocation.uri properties makes it difficult to produce deterministic output.
+The use of non-deterministic absolute file paths (that is, absolute paths which might differ from machine to machine) in fileLocation.uri properties makes it difficult to produce deterministic output.
 For example:

 Different build machines might be configured to use different source directories.